kristianvaula/ReinforcementLearning/README.md

 ```

 ## Example runs
-Here are some example runs:
+Here are some example runs at 15k episodes:

 ### DDQN
 Example runs with DDQN: